-which indicates that the FFT9 method is best for problem X if X is Laplacian and has constant coefficients.
-Notice the easy comprehensibility of the rule which could be later used in diagnostics and What-if analyses.
-In addition, such rules can also be recursive, a feature which makes ILP amenable to automated program synthesis and discovery of complex relationships such as protein secondary structure [5].
+This rule states that the FFT9 method is best for problem X if X is Laplacian and has constant coefficients.
+Notice the easy comprehensibility of the rule which could be later used in diagnostics and what-if analyses.
+In addition, such rules can also be recursive, a feature which makes ILP amenable to automated program synthesis and discovery of complex relationships [5].
 In addition, ILP allows the incorporation of a priori background knowledge, a necessary pre-requisite for mining in complex structured domains.

-ILP systems typically take a database of positive examples, negative examples, and background knowledge and attempt to construct a predicate logic formula (such as method(X, Y)) so that all (most) positive examples can be logically derived from the background knowledge and no (few) negative examples can be logically derived.
+ILP systems typically take a database of positive examples, negative examples, and background knowledge and attempt to construct a predicate logic formula (such as method(X,Y)) so that all (most) positive examples can be logically derived from the background knowledge and no (few) negative examples can be logically derived.